-- Migrating to newer versions, architectures, design patterns, adding patches, switching to new databases can be done at the server side without bothering about the client’s hardware or software capabilities.
+- Migrating to newer versions, architectures, design patterns, adding patches, and switching to new databases can be done at the server side without bothering about the client’s hardware or software capabilities.

 - Issues related to enterprise applications like resource management, concurrency, session management, security, and performance are managed by server-side applications.

-Server Side Programming Languages Examples
+Server-Side Programming Languages Examples

-The server side web technologies are used to develop server side web components.
+The server-side web technologies are used to develop server-side web components.
 Examples of Server Side Web Technologies are:-